The French health care system - La Sécurité Sociale

 registered is authorised to refer patients to a specialist or to

-another health care provider - nurse, physiotherapist, etc - for
+another health care provider - nurse, physiotherapist, etc -

 further care under the health care system.
-In most

 cases, patients have to pay a flat rate fee for any visit to a general

 practitioner.
-The cost in 2011 is 23 € per visit, irrespective of the
+The cost in 2021 is 25 € per visit,

 time taken, but is higher for visits to surgeries open at night or at